 In fact, if you have someone who’s a cauliflower hater in your home you might try calling this “Garlic Soup,” instead.
 You won’t notice any unpleasant flavors from the cauliflower, just added nutrition benefits from the vegetables.

 One thing that I really love about cauliflower is that it seems to last for quite a while in the vegetable drawer of the refrigerator.
 The first time I made this soup I used a head that I had sitting around for – and I am not kidding – at least 2 weeks.

 Cauliflower was on sale at the grocery store and I picked one up thinking it’d be good to have on hand for snacking or a vegetable side dish one night (related: Roasted Cauliflower and Tomatoes).
 But it sat there, and sat there, and sat there.
 Until one day I was really pressed with what to have for dinner.

-Besides being a this Garlic and Cauliflower Soup being full flavored on it’s own, I think this richly flavored recipe could be a wonderful base for other creations as well, much like this Potato Leek Soup (this really is the BEST cauliflower soup recipe!).
+Besides this Garlic and Cauliflower Soup being full flavored on its own, I think this richly flavored recipe could be a wonderful base for other creations as well, much like this Potato Leek Soup (this really is the BEST cauliflower soup recipe!).

 In fact, next time I prepare this I am going to experiment with that.
 But for now, I think it is plenty tasty with a sprinkling of bacon and a slice of crusty bread for dipping.
 Try this Light Whole Wheat Baguette on for size.